elena19m/cloud-courses/website/docs/common/jobs/_cronjobs.md

 ```

 This means that the above job will run on the 8th day of the month at 2:00 AM.
-If we want to specify a job which would run for every minute we could to the following chane:
+If we want to specify a job which would run for every minute we could to the following change:
 ```
 -  schedule: "0 2 8 * *"
 +  schedule: "*/1 * * * *"